-- a) The Rover advisor be not less than twenty five years of age. - b) Agree to assist in the promotion of the principles of Scouting and to abide by the By-laws, Policies and Procedures of Scouts Canada. - c) Have an ability to work harmoniously with the members of the section and to co-operate with others. - d) A willingness to develop leadership and program skills through training.
+- a) The Rover advisor be not less than twenty five years of age. - b) Agree to assist in the promotion of the principles of Scouting and to abide by the By-laws, Policies and Procedures of Scouts Canada. - c) Have completed Scouts Canada's screening process.
+See www.scouts.ca - d) A willingness to develop leadership and program skills through training.